liquidg3/altair/README.md

 ##Value Proposition

-Altair was build with the vision of creating what we've coined as, "experiences of everything."
+Altair was built with the vision of creating what we've coined as, "experiences of everything."
 This is more than just connecting to devices: it's orchestrating complex interactions between those devices in such a way as to blend the technology so beautifully into our lives that we don't even know that it's there.
 Not only that, but we should quickly begin to question how we ever lived without it.